Union members earn 26% more than non-members per week. Here’s why.

 Why do union members earn more?

-The data from the Australian Bureau of Statistics clearly shows that union membership equals higher pay, no matter which way you cut it.
-This is due to a combination of union membership benefits.
+The data from the ABS clearly shows that union membership equals higher pay, no matter which way you cut it.
+This is due to a combination of union benefits for members.

 Wage-theft